aniketkumarsinha/terraform-sentinel-policy/README.md

 2. Soft-mandatory: lets an organization owner or a user with override privileges proceed with the run in the event of failure.
 Terraform Cloud logs all overrides.
 3. Hard-mandatory: requires that the policy passes.
 If a policy fails, the run stops.
 You must resolve the failure to proceed.

-Learn more about Sentinel: [Introduction to Sentinel, HashiCorp Policy as Code Framework By Armon Dadgar, CTO Hashicorp](https://youtu.be/Vy8s7AAvU6g).

 ## Terraform without Sentinel:
 ![Terraform without Sentinel](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/tlyth8stff6gxsorhqhk.png)